10 Essential Qualities That Help You Write a Book

 Over many years of working with clients (as well as with my own writing process), I have identified 10 of these essential qualities that come into play in writing a book.
 When present, they not only bring you through the corresponding phases of book-writing, they also deepen your sense of who you are.
 This, then, travels with you into your next creative project.

-The 10 essential qualities in this book are the ones that consistently have shown up as most needed by clients I have worked with over time.
+The 10 essential qualities in this book are the ones that consistently have shown up as most needed by clients I have worked with over the years.
 Some of them may already come so easily to you that you seem to breeze right through the writing phases that require them.
 Others may seem beyond you, and so stop you at the gate of entry, or let you only hobble through.

 It’s especially the more difficult-for-you phases that you’ll want the help of the essential qualities for — to open your channels, ease your way, and deepen and transform your experience.
 These are the 10 essential qualities: